 Choose your deductible wisely

 A higher deductible means lower car insurance rates.
-The reason?
-When you have a bigger deductible amount, you’re shouldering a larger amount of “risk” so your insurer doesn’t have to.
+The reason is that when you choose a larger deductible amount, you’re shouldering a larger amount of “risk” so your insurer doesn’t have to.
 In other words, you’ll pay more after an accident, and they’ll pay a little less.

 Of course, while a $1,000 or $1,500 deductible can save you a lot on your premium, it may take an uncomfortable toll on your wallet after an accident.
-We’d suggest factoring the deductible amount into your larger financial plan — that way, out-of-pocket costs won’t put you in a sticky situation if you do have to pay them.
+We’d recommend building out a financial plan that accounts for your deductible — that way, out-of-pocket costs won’t put you in a sticky situation if you do have to pay them.

 “Start a savings account (or add to your current savings account) that is designated for emergency use only,” suggests Ohman.
 “Once you have enough money in your savings account to comfortably pay the higher deductible if need be, then call your agent and increase your policy deductible to enjoy the lower premiums.”

-Opening multiple lines of insurance with the same company can save you a fair deal of money across the board.
+Opening multiple lines of insurance with the same company (commonly referred to as every state’s minimum requirements) can save you a fair deal of money across the board.
 For example, Allstate offers up to 10% off auto and 25% off home insurance if you pair the two, and State Farm boasts savings of up to 17% for bundling auto with homeowners, renters, condo, or life insurance.